 Remembering Andrew: Family Creates Scholarship Fund to Honor Son’s Legacy

 Andrew William Ethridge, 23, passed away on May 12, 2015, after a four-year battle with brain cancer.
-His parents, Rev. Dr. Glenn and Cathy Ethridge, share how the scholarship fund they created honors Andrew’s legacy while blessing students from Oak Grove UMC in Decatur where he serves as Senior Pastor.
+His parents, Rev. Dr. Glenn and Cathy Ethridge, share how the scholarship fund they created honors Andrew’s legacy while blessing students from Oak Grove UMC in Decatur where he serves as Pastor Emeritus.

 GUMF: CAN YOU TELL US ABOUT ANDREW?

 CATHY: Andrew leaves behind the essence of an Emory University business student.
 He LOVED Emory, and he loved academics.
 He worked hard academically and socially, and was involved in numerous activities on campus and off.
 He founded the Oxford College Marketing Club, was an Emory Eagles announcer at athletic events, was a Bonner Scholar, and was on the Dean's List every semester.
 He was a youth mentor and sang in the youth and adult choirs at Oak Grove UMC, volunteered as an Angel Buddy for special needs children, and founded the Young Adult Sunday School Class.

 GLENN: Andrew left a legacy of laughter, courage, and drive.
 Inspired by the faculty of Oxford College, Andrew became a driven student, pursuing excellence.
 When his diagnosis of cancer came, he never relented.
 He went to multiple sessions of the same class to help him grasp the material.
 He hired tutors, studied long hours, and visited faculty during office hours.
 He never said, “I give up.”
 Amazingly, he did it all with wit and humor.

 GUMF: WHAT DID YOU LOVE AND ADMIRE MOST ABOUT ANDREW?